How to buy an apartment in Montenegro

 9. An apartment in Montenegro can be resold profitably in a few years, making a profit from the transaction.

-10. A hospitable population, which will simplify adaptation in a foreign country and allow you to quickly make new friends and acquaintances.
+10. A hospitable population, which will simplify adaptation in a foreign country and allow you to make new friends and acquaintances quickly.

 Types of apartments in Montenegro

-Montenegro's real estate market offers a large selection of apartments of different layouts.
+Montenegro's real estate market offers many apartments of different layouts.

 Types of apartments: